yekm/bench/README.md

 $ ../bench -t 1 -s 2
 ```

-Each algorithm runs `a` (by default 3) times with same data to minimize the error.
+Each algorithm runs `a` (by default 3) times with same data to minimize the
+measurement error.
 It is possible to regenerate data and run algorithm `a` times again.
 The number
 of iterations of data regeneration specified by `-b`
 ```